philbowles/H4/README.md

 [Release Notes 3.0.1](docs/rn301.md)

-An ArduinoIDE library providing timers for ESP8266 / ESP32 which can call:
+Functional scheduler in the form of an ArduinoIDE library providing timers for ESP8266 / ESP32 which can call:

 * Normal functions
 * Class functions